paul-hammant/tbd/content/game-changers/index.md

 ![](to_tbd1.png)

 A handful of scripts created in 1986 by Dick Grune, were fashioned into an initial release of CVS{{< ext url="https://en.wikipedia.org/wiki/Concurrent_Versions_System" >}}
 in 1990.
-For the open source community CVS was it until Subversion came along year later.
-The adoption of CVS in the young open source community, spurred its adoption in the enterprise too.
-While many branching models were possible, merge was painful and Trunk Based Development was the sensible choice.
+For the open source community, CVS was it until Subversion came along year later.
+The adoption of CVS in the young open source community spurred its adoption in the enterprise too.
+While many branching models were possible, merging was painful and Trunk Based Development was the sensible choice.

 ## Microsoft Secrets book (1995)